Tiphnm/mail_sender/README.md

 ### Command lines

+🚨 Important to open the default port of psql on Azure: port 5432.

 ##### On VM
 First step was to create the VM on **Azure** and install **Portgresql** to store our database and tables on it.
 Access your VM on your terminal and set up your psql password with the following :